 A Fantasmic Dining Package is also available and provides VIP seating to watch the show.
 The dining package, in my opinion, is only worthwhile if you are on the dining plan as it still costs one credit.
-If you are paying out-of-pocket it does cost a bit more.
+If you are paying out-of-pocket, it does cost a bit more.

 Minnie’s Seasonal Dine at Hollywood and Vine

-The following seasons have currently been announced:
+The following seasons are currently announced:

 Visit Minnie’s favorite happy haunt for a spooktacular Halloween feast that’s frightfully delightful.